 From internal informative and decorative materials like brochures and posters to external promotional materials like folders, banners, and PowerPoints.
 Everything done in the same consisting style but with enough variation to keep the identity alive.

-The logo must be in harmony with the company, the people who work there and the services or products they offer.
+The logo must be in harmony with the company, the people who work there, and the services or products they offer.
 Most employees at Riscure are young tech professionals from diverse nationalities.
-They work in a very exiting dynamic business which is changing day by day, following developments to and find solutions to stay one step ahead of the dangers that come with complex electronic systems.
+They work in a very exciting dynamic business that is changing day by day, following developments to and find solutions to stay one step ahead of the dangers that come with complex electronic systems.

 The Riscure logo is modern yet timeless, simple yet interesting enough to be remembered.
-It's geomatric shapes gives it a somewhat technical and trustworthy feel.
+Its geometric shapes gives it a somewhat technical and trustworthy feel.
 It's young but professional.

 Circles have become an important part of the Riscure visual identity.
 They bind everything together and make every media instantly recognizable.
 Even without using the logo.

 Riscure helps secure complicated electronic systems.
-In order to do that they often have to break them first to be able to create a fitting safety feature.
+To do that they often have to break them first to be able to create a fitting safety feature.

 The different parts of circles seemingly turning around each other are inspired by the inside of mechanical locks and represent the breaking and securing (unlock and lock) of the system.

-Windt Le Grand Leeuwenburgh is an independent law firm based in Rotterdam specialised in litigation and corporate law.
+Windt Le Grand Leeuwenburgh is an independent law firm based in Rotterdam specialized in litigation and corporate law.

-The logo is a loop which gives a feeling of continuity.
-It represents what the company does for their clients; helping them to overcome legal issues so they can focus on their daily business.
+The logo is based on a loop which gives a feeling of continuity.
+It represents what the company does for its clients; helping them to overcome legal issues so they can focus on their daily business.